2003–04 Arsenal F.C. season: Aftermath and legacy

 The Premier League commissioned a unique gold trophy to commemorate Arsenal's achievement.

 The British press unanimously praised Arsenal's feat once the season drew to a close; the News of the World branded the team as "Immortals", while The Sunday Times led with the headline "Arsenal the New Invincibles".
 In an otherwise positive reflection of Arsenal's season, Glenn Moore wrote for The Independent: "There may thus have been some truth in Arsène Wenger's declaration that Arsenal's achievement was a greater triumph than winning the Champions' League.
 Arsenal's prolonged celebrations reflected the scale of this landmark and yet, when they reflect in the summer break, how many players will agree with Wenger?".

 A one-off golden replica trophy was commissioned by the Premier League thereafter; it was awarded to Arsenal before their first home game of the following season.
 The team eclipsed the league record of 42 matches without defeat (set by Nottingham Forest) against Blackburn Rovers and went seven more matches unbeaten until they lost – away to Manchester United in October 2004.
 Although Arsenal regained the FA Cup – on penalties against United – they finished second to Chelsea in the league.
 The move to the Emirates Stadium in 2006 coincided with a transitional phase for the club.
 Several experienced first teamers were displaced in favour of youth and the style of football shifted more towards ball retention.
-Arsenal have since failed to regain the league title; they nevertheless remained a fixture in the Champions League under Wenger's stewardship in the years after.
+Arsenal would not win the league title again until the 2025–26 season; they nevertheless remained a fixture in the Champions League under Wenger's stewardship in the years after.

 The title win at White Hart Lane came third in a list of Arsenal's Greatest 50 Moments, and the performance at the San Siro was ranked tenth.
 In 2012, the Arsenal team of 2003–04 won the "Best Team" category in the Premier League 20 Seasons Awards.